 About Jakarta Smart City:

 A ten-million-person district in Jakarta is divided into five cities, 44 sub-districts, and 267 villages.
 The city government receives an average of 1,400 messages each day through its custom-built Qlue smartphone app, which allows citizens to provide input on city services.
-Furthermore, individuals send an average of 130 SMS messages every day to the governor’s cell phone, as well as many more via email and Twitter.
+Furthermore, individuals spend an average of 130 SMS messages every day to the governor’s cell phone, as well as many more via email and Twitter.